binaryeq/daleq/README.md

 This can be used to integrate the tool into CI processes.

 ## Overview

-*Daleq* takes Java bytecode as input an produces a relational database.
+*Daleq* takes Java bytecode as input and produces a relational database.
 This is done in two steps.

 ### Step 1 - EDB Extraction